-- 1. To provide necessary basic concepts in probability and random processes for applications such as random signals, linear systems in communicationengineering. - 2.
-To understand the basic concepts of probability, one- and two-dimensional random variables - 3.
-To introduce some standard distributions applicable to engineering which can describe real lifephenomenon. - 4.
-To understand the basic concepts of random processes which are widely used in ITfields. - 5.
-To understand the concept of correlation and spectral densities. - 6.
-To understand the significance of linear systems with randominputs.
+- 1. To provide necessary basic concepts in probability and random processes for applications such as random signals, linear systems in communication engineering. - 2.
+To understand the basic concepts of probability, one and two dimensional random variables and to introduce some standard distributions applicable to engineering which can describe real life phenomenon. - 3.
+To understand the basic concepts of random processes which are widely used in IT fields. - 4.
+To understand the concept of correlation and spectral densities. - 5.
+To understand the significance of linear systems with random inputs. - 6.
+To understand the response of random inputs to linear time invariant systems.